 Examiners are looking for language to be used naturally.

 I almost regret teaching inversion on my course as students are now obsessed with adding it to every piece of writing even though they are still making errors with the basics like subject / verb agreement and fragments.
 There are no magic bullets in IELTS!

 Finally, we have speaking.
 Nick and I spoke extensively about the Speaking Band Descriptors not that long ago, but we feel that the key for any student trying to move from a Band 7.0 to a Band 8.0 is to speak naturally!
-I was so tired as an examiner of asking students simple questions in Part 1 and being given long academic speeches that didn’t even really address the question.
+Very often I will ask a student a simple question in Part 1 and be given long academic speeches that don’t even really address the question.

 Please don’t do this!